tripathicle/Workload-Landing-Zone/README.md

 | NSG: private-endpoint | rg-data | Data | Data-bound |

 > ✅ **Why This Model?**
 > Network resources live independently of applications.
-If the todo app is decommissioned, the VNets, peerings, and DNS remain intact for the next workload.
-This is the enterprise landing zone standard.
+If the workload is decommissioned, the VNets, peerings, and DNS remain intact for the next workload.
+This ownership model provides clear RBAC, lifecycle, and cost boundaries and is commonly used as an enterprise landing-zone pattern — although real organizations may design their resource-group boundaries differently based on their own governance and operational requirements.

 ---